This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 This type of blog monetization method heavily depends on traffic volume.

-The more people visit your website, the more money marketing potential from contextual advertising.
+The more people visit your website, the more potential revenue from contextual advertising.

 Affiliate Marketing